Sook Hyun Kim

 - Ewha Women's University, BA, Social work, 1990

-My scholarly contributions are mainly focused on: (1) International social work (immigrant and refugee populations), (2) Child welfare, and (3) Human rights and social work.
-Over the past five years, I have disseminated my knowledge and passion on these three areas of my research via publications.
+My scholarly contributions are mainly focused on: (1) International social work (immigrant and refugee populations), (2) Child welfare, and (3) Artificial Intelligence (AI) and social work.
+Over the past five years, I have disseminated my knowledge and passion in these three areas of my research via publications.
 I have also presented at international, national, and local conferences and workshops.
 My post-MSW practice experience, in addition to training during my doctoral studies, has increased my awareness of issues regarding immigrant and refugee populations and shaped my strengths-based perspective in approaching such issues.

 Duffy, Joe, Collins, Mary and Kim, Sook Hyun (2018) Linking family engagement with a rights perspective: macro factors influencing practice. vol. 21. no. 1. pp. 45-60.
 European Journal of Social Work.